 The Celtic people also refer to this cavern as “The Cave of Melody” due to its acoustic properties.
 People can only visit Fringal’s cave by boat.
 If the water is tranquil ships may dock on the island and tourists can enter and explore part of the cave on foot.

-The inner walls of this cave are made of as the same basalt as outside which is stacked in rectangular columns and almost looks man-made.
-There have been musical pieces inspired by this wonder as well as novels and poems, which let us list this as unreal places in the world.
+The inner walls of this cave are made of the same basalt as the outside which is stacked in rectangular columns and almost looks man-made.
+There have been musical pieces inspired by this wonder as well as novels and poems, which let us list it as one of the unreal places in the world.

 8. Son Doong Cave

-Later, British cave research association passed through this grand cave after a couple of setbacks and from 2013 public are allowed to enter into Son Doong Cave.
+Later, the British cave research association passed through this grand cave after a couple of setbacks, and from 2013 public are allowed to enter Son Doong Cave.